ViktorAryd/katacoda-scenarios/firecracker/step3.md

 curl -fsSL -o "hello-rootfs.ext4" "${url}/rootfs/bionic.rootfs.ext4"``{{Execute}}

 Then we send a HTTP PUT request to the socket file we created in the last step.
-This request contains the path to the kernel we just downloaded, as well as some other parameters:
+This request contains the path to the kernel we just downloaded:

 `path=$(pwd)"/hello-vmlinux.bin"
 curl --unix-socket ./firecracker.socket -i \